andrespgd/Tools/GIT.md

 # GH - interactive authentication (easy)
-Login into your **github.com** account
 ```
 gh auth login
 ```
+-terminal will ask a couple of questions
+-will open a browser with GitHub page to login -browser will ask for usn/pwd
-Will provide a code and open a browser tab, paste code\
+-terminal Will provide a code
-Now you can use git on that terminal
+-enter it in browser
+-now that terminal can run git commands to GitHub

 # Basic Setup